awsdocs/aws-doc-sdk-examples/kotlin/usecases/subpub_app_android/Readme.md

 ### Creating the resources

-Create an Amazon SNS queue.
+Create an Amazon SNS topic.
+You must reference the ARN of the Amazon SNS topic in your Kotlin code.
 For information, see [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html).

 ## Understand the Publish/Subscription application